How to prepare for a presentation at work: 7 confidence-boosting tips

 Explore nine tips for better workplace communication that every professional should follow, and review some advice on how to put them into practice.

-Becka has been with Schneider since 2013 and has held multiple roles within Schneider Transportation Management (STM), including Broker, Senior Broker and her current role of Dallas STM Recruiter.
+Becka has been with Schneider since 2013 and has held multiple roles within Schneider Transportation Management (STM), including Broker, Senior Broker and Dallas STM Recruiter.
+In her current role, Corporate Recruiting Manager, she oversees the team of STM recruiters.
 Becka’s favorite part of her day is when she gets to connect quality candidates to positions that will allow for success both personally and professionally.